 If you are proactive at each step of the way, that helps your sourcing and editing process, and it helps the library maintain a good relationship with fellow lending institutions.

-EDITORS: After the cite checker has confirmed with a law librarian that ILL is necessary for an item, and you have approved the ILL form, please submit the request using the ILL form available on the library's website.
-There is one for periodicals and one for books.
+EDITORS: After the cite checker has confirmed with a law librarian that ILL is necessary for an item, and you have received the completed ILL Checklist form, please submit the ILL request using the digital ILL form available on the library's website.
+(There is one for periodicals and one for books.)
+Supply the citation information and relevant comments written on the Checklist.
+Our library uses that information to request the material from other lending libraries.
+Put the name of the librarian the sourcer worked with on the electronic form you submit.
+Thank you!

 Tips for Completing the ILL Request Form: